Domain Adaptation without Source Data

 \section{Conclusion}

-In this paper, we have proposed a novel paradigm shift for unsupervised domain adaption, called progressive domain adaptation (PrDA) from a source pre-trained model.
+In this paper, we have proposed a novel paradigm shift for unsupervised domain adaption, called Source data-Free Domain Adaptation (SFDA) from a source pre-trained model.
 Our main (target) model utilizes a pre-trained model from the source domain instead of using source data directly.
 Specifically, two types of pseudo labels are used for training our target model. \textit{Target-oriented pseudo labels} obtained from the adaptive prototype memory are used to train the target model in a self-learning manner while \textit{source-oriented pseudo labels} prevent the target model from a self-biasing problem.
 Despite not directly accessing the source data, our model achieves higher performance than conventional models trained with source data.
-From extensive empirical analysis for PrDA scenarios, we claim that PrDA is one of the effective ways to address data-privacy issues caused by labeled data with sensitive attributes. {In this study, we address the closed-set domain adaptation scenario where the class set of source and target is identical.
+From extensive empirical analysis for SFDA scenarios, we claim that SFDA is one of the effective ways to address data-privacy issues caused by labeled data with sensitive attributes. {In this study, we address the closed-set domain adaptation scenario where the class set of source and target is identical.
 But in real-world scenarios, the source and target class set might be different and it could affect our class prototype selection scheme.
-As future work, we plan to extend the proposed PrDA approach to more realistic openset and partial domain adaptation scenarios.} Also, we will perform PrDA on datasets that contain sensitive labels, \eg bio-metric information, and address the encountered issues.
+As future work, we plan to extend the proposed SFDA approach to more realistic openset and partial domain adaptation scenarios.} Also, we will perform SFDA on datasets that contain sensitive labels, \eg bio-metric information, and address the encountered issues.